 - It took the Soviet Union nearly 20 years to develop and finalize the Black Russian Terrier standard.

 - Black Russian Terriers were developed by the Red Star Kennel for the sole purpose of military use.
-They don’t develop their hound-like head shape until then.
+They didn’t develop their hound-like head shape until then.

 Black Russian Terrier Temperament

-The Black Russian is a hard-working dog breed.
-They know they’re highly capable of many jobs, so they’re willing to do whatever it takes to help out.
+The Black Russian is a hard-working dog breed – there’s no denying this.
+If given the chance, they’ll be the ultimate workhorse.
+They know they’re highly capable of many jobs, so their stubbornness will do all it takes to get things done.

 These dogs are make fantastic guard dogs because of their innate instinct to protect and guard.
-Plus, I don’t know many people that would mess with this 100 pound dog!
+In fact, plenty of Black Russians still serve as guard dogs in their home country.
+Plus, I don’t know many people that would want to mess with this 100-pound dog!

 When they’re not on the field working, Black Russians are calm and affectionate dogs in the home.
-They love the family and do especially well with children.
+They love the family and do especially well with kids.
+On the other hand, you will need to provide these dogs with the physical activities that they require.

 RECOMMENDED: 34 Beautiful Black Dogs